TRAINING ANNOUNCEMENT: Advanced Incident Command Systems (ICS 400)

 - Describe the circumstances in which multiagency coordination systems are established.

-Selection Criteria: Class size is limited.
-The target audience for this course includes senior chief personnel who are expected to perform in a management capacity at a major incident or event.
+The target audience for this course includes senior chief personnel who are expected to perform in a management capacity at an incident or event.
 This includes individuals who may serve as Incident Commander or as members of the Command or General Staff, Area Command, or multiagency coordination entity/Emergency Operations Center (EOC) management.
+This course expands upon information covered in the ICS-100 through ICS-300 courses.
+These earlier courses are prerequisites for ICS-400.

 For further information or to register, please contact Mike Grant at MEMA.
 All applications should be submitted via FEMA training application form found at: